-The I CARE Foundation was created by notable child advocates possessing expertise and knowledge in the area of international parental child abduction prevention and reunification.
-The Foundation's Board of Directors and Special Advisory Board consist of child advocates possessing diverse, but qualified skill sets that enable the Foundation to socially contribute in efforts and dialog created to protect children from the criminal act of international parental kidnapping and child abuse, as international parental child abduction is a serious offense against innocent, defenseless children.
+The I CARE Foundation was created by notable child advocates possessing deep expertise and knowledge in all areas of international parental child abduction prevention and reunification.
+The Foundation's Special Advisory Board consist of child advocates possessing diverse, but extraordinary skill sets including significant expertise in international family law established under the Hague Convention on the Civil Aspects of International Child Abduction, family and child psychology, with a particular emphsis on parental aleinatin and isolation, as well as post-reunification intergration, and research development and underwriting.
+These independent activities enable the Foundation to socially contribute in efforts and dialog created to protect children from the criminal act of international parental kidnapping and child abuse, as international parental child abduction is a serious offense against innocent, defenseless children.

 Currently, global acts of international parental child abduction have reached pandemic levels.
 Cross-border parental child kidnapping is not immune to any civilized nation possessing open borders.
-Various studies forecast this crime against children to continue to grow at a rate of at least 20% per year.
+Various studies forecast this crime against children to continue to grow at a rate of 20% per year around the world despite the outbound U.S. child abduction rate declining by over 15% during fiscal years 2011 and 2012.

 Sadly, the vast majority of internationally abducted children never come home.
 Various studies put the number of children who are returned from to the United States at approximately 10% to 12.5%, though we acknowledge the number of actual reunification may be considerably lower (reunification rates are based upon 'reported' and anticipated 'unreported' cases of abduction).